Skip Navigation

 I feel like in America, there is almost too much freedom but tons of opportunities that show that anyone can succeed.
 It’s not easy for international students like me to live in the city, but I am getting used to it.
 For me, Kansas City is a very friendly and warm place where I can improve myself more.

-SARAH: What have you learned about yourself in your work at T/m?
+SARAH: What have you learned about yourself in your work at the Museum?

 ALTAN: I have learned how to communicate with businesses and develop my time management skills.
 I also discovered that having good teammates makes my job/project easier.
 Through my interactions with businesses and non-profit organizations, I learned that both are empathetic, care about the Kansas City community, and that each of their work is forpeople.